Skip to main content

 By the conclusion of the program, students will be able to:

-Throughout all of our endeavors, INFO is committed to utilizing information and technology for good – to connect communities, empower individuals, and create opportunities.
+Throughout all of our endeavors, the College of Information is committed to utilizing information and technology for good – to connect communities, empower individuals, and create opportunities.

 Colloquium and Lecture Topics